aka Terminal Entry

 TV journalist Evelyn Reed is doing research into the Delta Tech corporation.
-She is contacted by an employee who smuggles her into the university research wing that Delta Tech has funded to show her how the company is conducting experiments implanting insect DNA into students in the hope of creating a human hybrid capable of surviving atomic radiation.
-She also observes the company’s new invincible cyborg Adam in action where it demonstrates the ability to pick up atomic fuel rods with its bare hands and survive a car crash unharmed – only to discover that Adam has been built for military purposes.
+She is contacted by an employee who smuggles her into the university research wing that Delta Tech has funded, There she discovers that the company is conducting experiments implanting insect DNA into students in the hope of creating a human hybrid capable of surviving atomic radiation.
+She also observes the company’s cyborg Adam in action where it demonstrates the ability to pick up atomic fuel rods with its bare hands and survive a car crash unharmed then finds that Adam has been built for military purposes.
 After obtaining video footage of Adam in operation, her cameraman is shot by Delta Tech heavies and she forced to flee.
 She receives aid from Max Colley and Saint Sebastian, two federal marshals who are on their way to start an assignment for Delta Tech.
 Delta Teach then unleashes Adam to eliminate the three of them.

 Cyborg Cop (1993) was a routine direct-to-video that jumped on the late 80s/early 90s fad for killer cyborgs and androids following the successes of The Terminator (1984) and RoboCop (1987).
 Cyborg Cop was made by Nu World (aka Nu Image), a company that specialises in low-budget action films, many of which frequently cross over into genre material.
 Nu World, director Sam Firstenberg and star David Bradley returned for a sequel with Cyborg Cop II (1994).
 Cyborg Cop III was a third entry in the series, although contains no connection to the other films other than the presence of Nu World producer Danny Lerner and a similar cyborg/android theme, as well as also being shot in South Africa as the other two entries had been.